 Navigating Deep Directory Trees¶

-Many researchers use directory and file names to create logical structures of significant complexity to organize their files.
-The complexity increases over time as new projects and data sets come along.
+Everyone on a computer use directory and file names to create logical structures to hold their files.
+Researchers can create complex and/or numerous directories to organize their files as new projects and data sets come along.
 Long file or directory names are used to make things as self-obvious as possible.

-It can be a hassle to move around quickly and efficiently between directories you are frequently using.
+It can be a hassle to move around quickly and efficiently between frequently-used directories with long names.
+Typing everything out every time is tiresome and error-prone.

 TL;DR¶